St. Paul's College, Manitoba: History

-The facilities available to the College on Ellice Avenue were never fully adequate.
-Largely through the generosity of Mrs. Margaret Shea, a new unit, Paul Shea Hall, had been erected, providing a separate High School building in 1932.
-In 1939, six more classrooms were added and paid for through the Archdiocese and generous friends of the college.
+Campus construction was largely funded by individual donors and churches of Manitoba.
+In 1932, a new campus building, Paul Shea Hall (donated by Margaret Shea), was built to house the high school.
+In 1939, six more classrooms were added and paid for through the Archdiocese.
 By the mid-1940s, students were being turned away because of the lack of space.
 A building fund drive at that time was not particularly successful and attention was turned again to relocating on the University of Manitoba campus with whom ongoing negotiations about relocation had been taking place.
-Following a pressing invitation from the university in 1954, there was much discussion and finally a decision was made in 1956 to accept the university's offer.
 In 1957 a 99-year lease for land on the campus was signed and a cornerstone was laid and blessed by Archbishop Pocock.
-At that ceremony, the Honourable Mr. Miller, Minister of Education, speaking on behalf of the government, congratulated the college for undertaking the move and added to the Archbishop's blessing "if you want governmental blessing, you have it."
 The Canada council contributed $100,000 towards the construction costs.
 The architect was Mr. Peter Thornton; the contractors were Wallace and Aikens.

-In the fall of 1958, the basic buildings and administrative offices containing classrooms, library, cafeteria, faculty offices, and the chapel were ready for the first students.
-About 200 registered that year.
+In the fall of 1958, the basic buildings and administrative offices containing classrooms, library, cafeteria, faculty offices, and the chapel were completed.
+About 200 students registered that year.

-In 1962 the Science Wing was added, containing well-furnished laboratories, further class rooms, and faculty offices.
-The student cafeteria was extended in 1964 and the Residence of the Jesuit Fathers was added.
-1972 saw the construction of a library, a theatre to seat 200, and the addition of further classroom and faculty office space.
+In 1962 the Science Wing was added, containing laboratories, an increased number of classrooms, and faculty offices.
+The student cafeteria was extended in 1964 and the residence of the Jesuit Fathers was added.
+The library, along with a theatre with a capacity of 200, more classroom and faculty office space were constructed in 1972.
 A larger library and a student residence were part of the original plan, but were never constructed.

-Presently the college is under the direction of the St. Paul's Corporation and an 18-person Board of Governors.
-The Archbishop of Winnipeg is the College Chancellor.
+The college has since come under the direction of the St. Paul's Corporation and an 18-person Board of Governors.
+The Archbishop of Winnipeg is the College chancellor.